IwasakiLab/Evodictor/README.md

 ### Sample Codes

-This repository contains an example input file in the `examples` directory so that users can easily try predicting gene gain/loss evolution using Evodictor in a step-by-step manner:
+This repository contains an example input file in the `examples` directory so users can quickly try predicting gene gain/loss evolution using Evodictor step-by-step:

 **Step 1: Dataset Generation**

-Generate a dataset for machine learning from a phylogenetic tree and presence/absence profiles of every trait for all the extant and the ancestral species in the tree to predict gene gain of an ortholog group ([K00005](https://www.genome.jp/dbget-bin/www_bget?ko:K00005) in this example)
+Generate a dataset for machine learning from a phylogenetic tree and presence/absence profiles of every trait for all the extant and the ancestral species in the tree to predict gene gain of a target ortholog group ([K00005](https://www.genome.jp/dbget-bin/www_bget?ko:K00005) in this example)

 ```shell
 evodictor generate --target K00005 -X OG_node_state.txt -y OG_node_state.txt -t example.tree --predictor feature_OG.txt --gl gain > branch_X_y.txt